-The aim of this Doctor of Creative Industries Research Project is to investigate both my DIY music practice and my self as a practitioner during the process of creating and producing a cultural artefact (EP).
+The aim of this Doctor of Creative Industries Research Project is to investigate both my DIY music and sound-making practice and my self as a practitioner during the process of creating and producing a cultural artefact (EP).
 My research study is designed to be a multi-method qualitative study: a practice-based, arts practice as research, auto-ethnographic study that is to include a first-person narrative of my personal journey, critical reflection and reflexive practice, highlighting the co-constituted nature of my music-making practice.
 As an auto-ethnographic study, I designed the project for me to be performing the dual primary roles of being both the practitioner as subject, and the researcher.
-Such a multi-tiered examination represents a significant departure from current discussion of music practice, developing praxis of contemporary music practice.
-In this Project 1 research study exegesis submission I narrate the process to date, highlighting observation around my practitioner self, and my music practice and the emergent distinctions integrated into my developing music praxis.
+Such a multi-tiered examination represents a significant departure from current discussion of music and sound practice, developing praxis of contemporary practice.
+In this Project 1 research study exegesis submission I narrate the process to date, highlighting observations around my practitioner self, my music and sound-making practice and the emergent distinctions integrated into my developing contemporary music and sound-making praxis.

 Continuing on from my previous blogs (Page 2015b) in this series….

 In the beginning……

 My journey in music-making commenced a number of decades ago.
 I made music via physical instruments without much thought of the process.
 I strummed chords on a guitar or piano, hummed or played a melodic phrase, developed lyrics, and over time a song emerged.
 I felt connected to the process; I felt connected to the music.
 I recall getting positive feedback when I shared my acoustic instrument-based songs with an audience.
-I followed this process several hundred times over several decades, and because of the relative ease these songs came to me, I did not feel a need to consider my music-making process.
+I followed this process several hundred times over several decades, and because of the relative ease these songs came to me, I did not feel a need to consider my music and sound-making process.